1970 United States Senate election in Tennessee

 The 1970 United States Senate election in Tennessee was held on November 3, 1970.
 Republican Bill Brock defeated Democratic incumbent Albert Gore, Sr. who ran for a fourth term.
-With Brock's victory, Republicans held both of Tennessee's U.S. Senate seats for the first time since Reconstruction.
+With Brock's victory, Republicans held both of Tennessee's U.S. Senate seats marked the first time in any former Confederate State and as well since Reconstruction in 1871.
+He was also the first Republican to hold this seat since 1875.

+Primary

+Republican

+9.8% of the voting age population participated in the Republican primary.

+Democratic

+21.9% of the voting age population participated in the Democratic primary.